MANUS Core 2.1 | Step By Step

 Dongle: This shows the dongle linked to the user profile for wireless glove use.
 If more than one dongle is connected, you can select them from the drop-down menu.

-Left and Right Gloves: This shows the gloves linked to the user profile for wired and wireless use.
-If more gloves are connected, you can select them from the drop-down menu.
+Left and Right Gloves: This shows the gloves assigned to the user profile.
+This can be manually changed using the dropdown.

 TRACKERS

-Calibrate: This will trigger the full body calibration process.
+Calibrate: This will trigger the tracker calibration process.

 BODY MEASUREMENTS

-Here you can tweak the users body measurements to better represent their actual physical proportions.
+Here you can tweak the users' specific body measurements to better match their physical proportions.

-Make sure the viewport is set to Scene View to see your adjustments take effect.
+Make sure the viewport is set to Scene View to see the adjustments take effect.

 APPLY & CLOSE